icon-project/icon-service/docs/dapp_guide-en.md

 * icx.transfer(addr\_to(address), amount(integer)) -> bool
 Transfers designated amount of icx coin to `addr_to`.
 If exception occurs during execution, the exception will be escalated.
-Returns True if coin transer succeeds.
+Returns True if coin transfer succeeds.

 * icx.send(addr\_to(address), amount(integer)) -> bool
 Sends designated amount of icx coin to `addr_to`.